CAR HAS HIGH IDLE AND STALLS WHEN BRAKING

 2 answers • 1992 Honda Civic • 111,200 miles

-I have a 0401 code and I have already replaced the EGR valve, ran cleaner through the system and ...
+I have a 0401 code and I have already replaced the EGR valve, ran cleaner through the system and about everything else.
+I have been told to clean the "pipe" and the intake manifold ...

 1 answer • 1996 Isuzu Trooper • 194,000 miles